OpenMLTD/MLTDTools/README.md

 Exports models, character and camera motions to MMD equivalents. (alpha)

+Note:

+Ouput data tested in [MikuMikuMoving](https://sites.google.com/site/mikumikumovingeng/) (MMM) but not [MikuMikuDance](http://www.geocities.jp/higuchuu4/index_e.htm) (MMD) because the number of frames is huge.
+It is suggested to use MMM for enhanced performance.
+Also, some conversion seems to fail only when the output is used with MMD; maybe I'll investigate this issue some day.

 **MLTD Dance Viewer**

 A simple viewer for MLTD dancing data, which allows directly reading model and motion